This module provides an introduction to the fundamental concepts of finance and in particular:

 Database Design and Implementation

 This module examines the process of relational database design and implementation using relevant theory.
 Applications of modern databases will be studied and all students will be required to create a database system, fully documented, to solve a given problem.
-You’ll have 11 ninety-minute lectures and 2 one-hour hands-on teaching on database skills.

 Macroeconomics for Business